Swambhu2080/LInux-Commands/README.md

 ### Commands to Change directory :

 cd dir : To move inside a subdirectory.
-Here dir is the subdirectory. cd ~ : To change directory to the home directory. cd : This works same as cd ~. cd / : To change directory to the root directory. cd .. :  To move to the parent directory of current directory Suppose i want to move from dir1 to dir2
+Here dir is the subdirectory

+cd ~ : To change directory to the home directory

+cd : This works same as cd ~

+cd / : To change directory to the root directory

+cd .. :  To move to the parent directory of current directory

+Suppose i want to move from dir1 to dir2
 Command : cd ../dir2/